The Aviator (2004 film): Critical response

-On the review aggregator website Rotten Tomatoes, The Aviator has an approval rating of 86% based on 227 reviews, with an average rating of 7.80/10.
+On the review aggregator website Rotten Tomatoes, The Aviator has an approval rating of 86% based on 230 reviews, with an average rating of 7.70/10.
 The site's critical consensus reads: "With a rich sense of period detail, The Aviator succeeds thanks to typically assured direction from Martin Scorsese and a strong performance from Leonardo DiCaprio, who charts Howard Hughes' descent from eccentric billionaire to reclusive madman."
 On Metacritic, the film received a weighted average score of 77 out of 100, based on 41 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of Chicago Sun-Times gave the film four stars out of four and described the film and its subject, Howard Hughes, in these terms: "What a sad man.
 What brief glory.
 What an enthralling film...There's a match here between Scorsese and his subject, perhaps because the director's own life journey allows him to see Howard Hughes with insight, sympathy – and, up to a point, with admiration.
 This is one of the year's best films."

 In his review for The Daily Telegraph, Sukhdev Sandhu praised Scorsese's direction, DiCaprio and the supporting cast but considered Beckinsale "miscast".
 Of the film, he said it is "a gorgeous tribute to the Golden Age of Hollywood" even though it "tips the balance of spectacle versus substance in favour of the former."
 David T. Courtwright in The Journal of American History characterized The Aviator as a technically brilliant and emotionally disturbing film.
 According to him, the main achievement for Scorsese is that he managed to restore the name of Howard Hughes as a pioneer aviator.
+The New York Times described the film as visually appealing, but "disappointingly hollow" as an account of Hughes' early life.
+The Hollywood Reporter praised the film, including the cinematography, production and set design, and editing.
+The Rolling Stone praised the film in general, however criticized some casting choices, including the then 30-year-old DiCaprio playing Hughes in his 40's, and the performances of Gwen Stefani, Kate Beckinsale, and Cate Blanchett, though noting Blanchett warmed up to the role as the film progressed.